1 - Overarching statement

 5.4 Any player who has not provided their availability will not be considered by the Selection Panel.
 It is neither the Selection Panel’s responsibility nor any captain to chase availability responses.

-5.5 The Selection Panel will confirm selection via team managers at least 72hours in advance of any game for the performance squads and 48hours in advance for all other teams.
+5.5 The Selection Panel will confirm selection via Team Managers/Captains at least 72 hours in advance of any game for the performance squads and 48 hours in advance for all other teams.
 In the event of player injury or unforeseen non-availability then these will be communicated with players directly and outside of these timescales.

 5.6 Team Managers